avinash4146/helloworld/README.md

 # helloworld
 hi humans
-hi this is ncplinc howz your day
+hi this is ncplinc howz your daywww